sjbiaga/kittens/mt-2-EitherT/README.md

     EitherT(F.flatMap(self.value)(_.fold(f, g)))
 ```

-or alternatively, using function composition with `andThen` (and some necessary hints to the type checker):
+or alternatively, using function composition with `andThen` (and some necessary type checker hints):

 ```Scala
 extension [F[_], A, B](self: EitherT[F, A, B])